Revealing Earth Systems: Integrating Spatial and Temporal Data

 • August 9-13 – Short courses

-• Monday August 16 – First-time attendee welcome and early career networking events; International panel on geophysics in Central & South America
+• Monday August 16 – first-time attendee welcome and early career networking events

-• Tuesday August 17 – Thursday August 19 – Main Workshop
+• Tuesday August 17 – Thursday August 19 – Main Meeting

 Workshop Goals